Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/IMPLEMENTATION_PLAN.md

   quality gates (see
   [`docs/dct-ton-quality-gates.md`](../docs/dct-ton-quality-gates.md)), and
   routine repository commands are captured for release sign-off.
+- Evidence notes for each gate run follow the standardized template described in the quality gate runbook, ensuring metadata, artifacts, and follow-ups are recorded consistently.
 - Formatting, linting, and contract-focused checks were executed as part of the allocator fix validation flow, providing auditors with reproducible evidence of completion.